 HO-1 Basic (Basic): Indemnity for damage to the house due to Fire of Lightning, Windstorm or Hail, Explosion, Riot or Civil Commotion, Aircraft, Vehicles, Smoke, Vandalism or Malicious, Volcanic Eruption, Burglary Damages and Theft.
-It also cover liability and medical payment for guests got hurt and other people’s property got damaged due to homeowner’s negligence
+It also cover liability and medical payment for injured guests and damaged property due to homeowner’s negligence.

 HO-2 Expansion Insurance (Broad): Includes all of the above HO-1 perils plus Falling Objects, Collapse, Weight of Ice, Snow or Sleet, Accidental Discharge of Steam or Water System, Cracking, Burning, Tearing Apart of Steam or Water System, Freezing of Plumbing, Heating, A/C System and Damage of Appliance Caused by Sudden Surge of Power.
-It also cover liability and medical payment for guests got hurt and other people’s property got damaged due to homeowner’s negligence.
+It also cover liability and medical payment for injured guests and damaged property due to homeowner’s negligence.

-HO-3 All Risk: Cover all perils except excluded from policy.
+HO-3 All Risk: Cover all perils except those excluded from the policy.
 Excluded coverage are Earthquake, War, Nuclear, Flood, and Etc. Please refer to the actual policy for complete exclusions.
-It also cover liability and medical payment for guests got hurt and other people’s property got damaged due to homeowner’s negligence.
+It also cover liability and medical payment for injured guests and damaged property due to homeowner’s negligence.

-HO-5 Comprehensive Insurance (Comprehensive): It covers ever broader cover of HO-3, mostly used in luxuary home insurance.
+HO-5 Comprehensive Insurance (Comprehensive): It covers ever broader cover of HO-3, mostly used in luxury home insurance.

 HO-4 Renter’s Insurance: All Risk coverage, it protect tenant’s personal property and liability.

-HO-6 Condominium Coverage: Also known as Unit Owner policy.
-All Risk form, This insurance is designed to protect Condo and Coop unit owner’s personal property and liability.
+HO-6 Condominium Coverage: Also known as Unit Owner policy, this insurance is designed to protect Condo and Coop unit owner’s personal property and liability.
 Homeowners must read the condo bylaws carefully to determine the amount of insurance that must be purchased.

 HO-7 Mobile Home Insurance: For mobile home owners.

-There is also Dwelling Fire form insurance, which covers basic owner occupied and tenant occupied non-commercial 1-4 family home
+There is also a Dwelling Fire form insurance, which covers basic owner occupied and tenant occupied non-commercial 1-4 family home.

 Typical Home Insurance Coverages